-Yes, if you aren't divorced by the last day of the year, you must include your spouse's information if you are applying for a tax credit-eligible health insurance plan.*
+Yes, if you're separated but aren't divorced by the last day of the year, you must include your spouse's information if you are applying for a tax credit-eligible health insurance plan.*

 The Affordable Care Act (ACA) requires applicants to provide information on everyone in their taxable household, even if other family members are not applying for coverage.